Description

 The

--t60flag sets a 60-second inactivity timeout - useful here to allow the remote server time to process the YARA rule against its test corpus before closing the connection.
-Without a timeout, socat might close the connection before the server finishes processing and sends the flag.
+-t60flag sets a 60-second inactivity timeout, useful here because the grader runs your rule against a sample corpus and complex YARA conditions (especially ones with regex strings or manywide asciimodifiers) can take several seconds per file.
+Without the timeout, socat's default closes the connection long before the server finishes scoring and you never see the flag.
+If 60 seconds isn't enough (your rule is heavy, the server is busy, or both), bump it to-t120and resubmit; the grader doesn't penalize a longer wait.
 The-endpoint means stdin/stdout, so redirecting a file with< sample.txtsends the file contents as input to the TCP connection.In real threat hunting workflows, YARA rules are deployed to scanning infrastructure using tools like YARA-X (the Rust rewrite of YARA), integrated into SIEMs via Velociraptor or THOR for endpoint scanning, or uploaded to sandboxes like VirusTotal and MalwareBazaar to monitor for new samples matching the rule.
 Writing effective YARA rules is a core competency for malware analysts and threat intelligence teams.

 Flag